mlandis/phyddle/docs/source/tutorial.rst

 |

 The figure ``out.test_estimate_model_type.png`` shows trained network predictions for the model type variable in the test dataset.
+The performance should be similar to those for the training data (see previous figure) if the network was trained properly.
+If performance is markedly worse for the test data compared to the training data, then the predictions from the network should not be trusted.
+See :ref:`Safe_Usage` for more information.

 .. figure:: images/out.test_estimate_model_type.png
   :width: 500